Everest Base Camp

 Weather Conditions

-and be open to making your plans according to them.
-Always acclimatize according to the surroundings and let your body adjust maintaining your pace and ascending slowly.
-Trekking to higher altitudes, the weather and climate are unpredictable with sudden temperature drops.
+The climate in the area of Everest is so uncertain.
+Be ready for different weather conditions, such as the main contrasting ones between hot and cold ones.
+Make sure to check the weather forecast and be open to making your plans according to it.
+Always acclimatize according to the surroundings and let your body adjust, maintaining your pace and ascending slowly.
+Trekking to higher altitudes, the weather and climate are unpredictable, with sudden temperature drops.

 Steep and challenging trails